 NOW, in the middle of a global pandemic, Morrison’s lock-step with Donald Trump has seen the US-style Australian evangelical prime minister revert to the Liberal Party’s past, heinous attitudes.
 Not even international aid groups are permitted entry now to those detention camps – which are filled with people who have done no wrong, and who we agreed to assist when signing international agreements.

 You may think that to cry ‘Shame, Morrison’! isn’t enough.
 His office switchboard number is +61 2 6271 5111.

-Once again, the best investigative journalism has been by Rachel Maddow: Contact Tracings Show Risk Of Coronavirus Spread Through Churches
+Once again, the best investigative journalism was by Rachel Maddow:

 It’s like Jonestown on a national scale … and still Trump’s fellow Republican politicians will not object, not act to curb their representative, not speak out for the people they are elected to represent.
 This is no ‘second wave’ but the middle of the first, exponential spread.